Snapcraft linters

 Available linters

-Snapcraft runs the following linters:
+Snapcraft provides the following linters:

 Snapcraft linters run automatically when a snap is packed but specific linters can be disabled by specifying a ignore entry in the lint section of snapcraft.yaml: